 You can check this by turning the piece to the back, where the canvas will be stapled, and usually, there will be a visible line of this making it much easier to distinguish between these two paint mediums.

-Investigate the Texture
+4. Investigate Brushwork and Texture

 Next up, you’ll want to focus your attention on the piece’s texture – is it smooth and buttery or texturized with edges that rise from the canvas in an obvious manner?